New species of mpox discovered in Congo's biggest outbreak that may spread more easily - ExBulletin

 “This suggests that the virus has adapted to spread efficiently in humans and could potentially cause quite significant outbreaks,” she said.

-The mpox epidemic in the West was contained with the help of: vaccine Little treatment is available in Congo.
+Although the mpox epidemic in Western countries has been brought under control with the help of vaccines and treatments, few are available in Congo.
 Chris Kasita-Osako, Congo's monkeypox task force coordinator, said Congo's health minister had authorized the use of the vaccine in high-risk provinces.
 He said authorities were in talks with donor countries like Japan to help purchase vaccines.

 “Once sufficient vaccine is available…vaccination will be carried out as part of the response,” Osako Kashita said.